Adime/Fluxus/README.markdown

 ### FluxDb

 FluxDb is the online registry where you can find libraries and their source or _swc_ file.
-Fluxus handles libraries which have been made available via svm, git, zip (source or swc) or swc.
+Fluxus handles libraries which have been made available via svn, git, zip (source or swc) or swc.

 Library authors will be able to add new libraries to the registry via a simple manifest file, which provides details of the library and it's code repository (or downloadable assets).